-Our thanks to Elgato for joining us this year as a sponsor for TMO’s CES 2017 coverage.
+Our sincere thanks to TextExpander from Smile for helping support us as a sponsor for TMO’s CES 2019 coverage.
 The effort, planning, and expense it takes to comb through all the noise at CES and bring you targeted, relevant coverage is quite large, and without our sponsors we wouldn’t be able to do it all for you.
-Elgato sees the value in this and was very quick to jump on board to ensure that you would get the very best of what we have to offer this year.
+The good folks at Smile see the value in this and were very quick to jump on board to ensure that you would get the very best of what we have to offer this year.
 We’re very thankful for that, and we hope you are, too.

 To celebrate its release, VideoProc is free for a limited time, together with a contest to win the new iPhone XS, 3 pairs of AirPods, and 6 iPhone charging cables.
 To participate in this sweepstakes, please visit the iPhone video processing page and enter email to win.

 It’s my pleasure to welcome MacX DVD Ripper Pro as this week’s sponsor.
 Let’s face it, ripping DVDs is not a fun task, but it is one that we all need to do as we migrate our video libraries to more portable formats.
 This means you want a DVD ripper that gets the job done quickly, compresses your files to the smallest format without losing any noticeable quality, and rips every DVD you throw at it.
 Enter MacX DVD Ripper Pro.